Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six

 The TODAY function is used to return the current date as long as the cell it is used in is formatted as a date.
 This function is very useful when you have other formulas that depend on the current date to make accurate calculations.
 Such a calculation may involve using today's date to figure out the remaining days until something is due.
 It could involve something a little more complex in an Excel workbook like when to trigger a macro process.

-Nevertheless, the TODAY function is a very useful function, and it's worth learning the various applications that are supported by this function.
+Nevertheless, the TODAY function is very useful, and it's worth learning the various applications that are supported by this function.

 The TODAY function needs to be inputted like a formula to work properly.
 To enter it, start by clicking into a cell and typing "=TODAY()" into the cell.
 After the closed parenthesis click enter.
 Unlike many other functions, this one requires no arguments.
 The formula simply returns the current date as long as the cell that it is in has date formatting assigned to it.